briannhinton/questions-to-ask/README.md

 ## Questions to ask yourself

 When starting a project the understanding phase of a project is the most important.
 A new product is a problem to be solved.
 As a design we must multiple our research and understanding of the various spokes of a product to come up with the necessary solutions.
-Research should be the driving force behind all UX and UI descisions.
+Research should be the driving force behind all UX and UI decisions.
 Below are a few questions you can ask yourself, and others at the start of a project to help think through the various problems, and therefore discover possible solutions.

 - What are the business goals of the product?
 - Who will be using the product?